BillOatmanWork/SubtitleCreator/README.md

 - The ffmpeg executable must be available on your system.
 It can be downloaded from [ffmpeg.org](https://ffmpeg.org/download.html)

 ## Parameters (Case Insensitive)
 - -ffmpegpPath=Path to the ffmpeg executable.
-Just the folder, the exe is assumed to be ffmpeg.exe.
+Just the folder, the exe is assumed to be ffmpeg.exe or ffmpeg.
 - -inFile=The video file the subtitles will be generated for.
 - Optional: -nomerge  By default once the subtitle file is created, it is merged into a MKV container along with the video file.
 If this parameter is used, the MKV container will not be created and the subtitle file will not be deleted.
 - Optional: -translate  If this is used, subtitles will be translated to English.
 Do not use if the audio is already in English.